carlsuarez/tiny-infer/README.md

   search — is the quality path; sampling adds diversity, not accuracy.

-The whole architecture is its own crate (`seq2seq`) — it never touches the Llama path, so it can't disturb the llama2.c parity gate.
+The whole architecture is its own crate (`seq2seq`) — it never touches the Llama path, so it can't disturb the Llama parity gate.

 **Int8 quantization (`--quantize`).** All the matmul weights — the seven layer projections and the token-embedding/classifier table — can be quantized to group-wise